rousselm4/JsCHEKS/README.md

   grunt serve
   ```

+  Your browser should open a page at http//:localhost:9000

 ## Tests
 There is no unit tests for the moment.
 However, the Java implementation has been tested with the NIST SP 800-22 tests suite and a lot of other randomness tests.
 This javascript implementation has not been tested yet.